World Food Day: India and the UAE Collaborate for Food Security

 How is the Most Populated Country in the World Confronting Food Challenges?

 India, as the most populous country in the world (as of 2024), faces substantial challenges in assuring food security for its enormous population.
 However, the government and other organizations have implemented various strategies to address these challenges.
-In a move to strengthen food security, the Union Cabinet recently allocated INR 1,01,321 crore (USD 21.8 Billion) of funds focusing on farmers' income and food security under the PM-Rashtriya Krishi Vikas Yojana and Krishonnati Yojana.
+In a move to strengthen food security, the Union Cabinet recently allocated INR 1,01,321 Crore (USD 21.8 Billion) of funds focusing on farmers' income and food security under the PM-Rashtriya Krishi Vikas Yojana and Krishonnati Yojana.
 These initiatives emphasize the significance of organic farming, agricultural productivity, soil health, and innovative farming techniques.

 Initiatives Beyond India: